SilenZcience/cat_win/ARGUMENTS.md

 ### <a id="find">find=X, find&#42889;X</a>

 Defines a Literal to search for within the Text of any provided File.
+The Substring is unicode-escaped (\n will be interpreted as an actual Newline) but in Case of an unicode-error the Substring will simply be used literally.
 When the Literal contains Whitespaces it is neccessary to encase the entire Parameter with Quotes as defined by the Terminal used.
 It is possible to define multiple Substrings to search for by simply providing the Parameter find=X multiple times.
 When using this Parameter in Uppercase the Case of the Substring will be ignored.